BitCannaCommunity/balance_node/README.md

 * $ sudo apt-get install python3-pip
 * $ sudo pip3 install botogram2

-If the last fail you can check this info:
+If the last command fails, you can check this info:

 * You can install botogram following this instructions: https://github.com/python-botogram/botogram

-* You can easily install it with pip (if it needed) following this instructions: https://stackoverflow.com/questions/6587507/how-to-install-pip-with-python-3
+* You can easily install it with pip (if needed) following this instructions: https://stackoverflow.com/questions/6587507/how-to-install-pip-with-python-3

-Change your own settings in balance, edit with nano or vi:  nano balance_node.py
+Change your own setting, edit with nano or vi:  nano balance_node.py
-* You must change the route to the binaries
+* You must change the path to the binaries
-* Must replace also your Token
+* Must also replace your API Token

 Execute it!!!